torrentails/VLC-Desktop-BG-startup-script/README.md

 +   **Q:** What do all those parameters after the start command do?
     **A:** `/min`
     Starts VLC minimized so you don't have to look at it, blocking your nice desktop.
-    `/high`
+    `/BELOWNORMAL`
-    Runs VLC at a higher processor priority so that it (hopefully) won't stutter as you start to use your computer.
+    Runs VLC at a low processor priority so that it won't prevent you from using your computer while playing.
     `--directx-hw-yuv`
-    Sets the output to DirectX, required to play video as desktop background.
+    Sets the output to DirectX; required to play video as desktop background.
     `--video-wallpaper`
     This tells VLC to actually set video as your wallpaper.
     `--qt-start-minimized`